 If you hike the full loop around the lake, the Mirror Lake Trail only takes a couple of hours, leaving you more time to explore.
 Yosemite Falls and Bridalveil Fall are on the opposite side of Yosemite Valley.
 Even closer, the John Muir Vernal Fall Trailhead and the Mist Trail Trailhead are within walking distance from Mirror Lake Trail and will take you to Vernal and Nevada Falls.
 For a longer hike, use these trails to access the Half Dome Trailhead and Cloud's Rest Trailhead.

 You can also choose another activity in the area like paying a visit to the Yosemite Valley Stable and watching the animals roam against the perfect winter backdrop.
-The Half Dome Village Ice Rink is an outdoor rink that lets you skate in the shadow of the mighty Half Dome.
+The Curry Village Ice Rink is an outdoor rink that lets you skate in the shadow of the mighty Half Dome.
 Combining the Mirror Lake Trail hike with a few activities around the village makes for a relaxing yet exciting day.

 Yosemite in Winter with Wildland Trekking

 As a bucket-list destination for many backpackers, hikers and campers, winter in Yosemite National Park is an amazing time of year to plan an outdoor adventure.
 With so many things to do in Yosemite in the winter, you'll wish you had unlimited time to explore every trail, scope out every viewpoint and enjoy every activity the area has to offer.
 This park offers you the freedom to plan and modify your unguided group trip on the fly, or you can schedule a worry-free guided hike with Wildland Trekking.